All Entities are Not Created Equal: Examining the Long Tail for Ultra-Fine Entity Typing: Ethical Considerations

 \section{Ethical Considerations}

-To the best of our knowledge, this work does incur in any violation of the code of ethics.
+To the best of our knowledge, this work does not incur any violation of the code of ethics.
 We used models that were Open Sourced by their authors, with code available online.
 All the information required to replicate our experiment is provided in the paper.
-We use Llama3/Qwen3, large language models whose weights maybe updated by the model's creator.
+We use Llama3/Qwen3, large language models whose weights may be updated by the model's creator.
 In such a case, we caution that some results may not be reproducible exactly, but believe that our findings will still hold.

 In the interest of space, we moved some plots and details to the appendix.
-On acceptance and after the anonymity period is over, our code and data will be released to the public.